wcenatus/fetch-dog-search/README.md

 ## Overview

-This is a React Vite project for a take-home assessment.
-The purpose of this project is to evaluate your ability to build a front-end application using modern web development tools and best practices.
+This is a React Vite project for Fetch, Here I am using the api to fetch and fiter through dogs

 ## Tech Stack